Excel Tips

 How Can I Trap Events from a Workbook Using a Class Module?

-How Can I Create a Correctly Formatted Address String to Load a RefEdit Control With?
+How Can I Create a Correctly Formatted Address String to Load into a RefEdit Control?

 When using a RefEdit control it is not unusual to want to populate it with the address of the currently selected range.
 Determining the correct address string to use is not a simple process due to the wide variety of ways the current workbook and worksheet can be named.
 This example provides a function that encapsulates all of the logic required to return a correct RefEdit string for the current selection.